lehoangan02/Mario-Clone-CS202/Docs/Writing_Maps_Tutorial.md

 - There is 1 drawble (the type is CLOUD)
 - There are 2 holes

-*Note: Holes don't need any type; you just need to specify the X position and the width (e.g., 2 is 2 blocks, which is 2 * 100 pixels wide)
+*Note: Holes don't need any type; you just need to specify the X position and the width (e.g., 2 is 2 blocks, which is 2 * 100 pixels wide).
+Lifts only need X and Y coordinate.

 ## Type of level